The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 db_url = f"postgresql://{db_user}:{db_password}@{db_host}:5432/{db_name}"

-This bug cost me 2 hours of debugging.
-When you see “authentication failed,” always check for special characters in passwords being passed through multiple layers of templating!
+When you see “authentication failed” and everything else looks right, check for special characters getting mangled through multiple layers of templating.

 Issue #6: ArgoCD Not Syncing Changes